arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Options.md

 This output is used if you want to use the program to generate your encryption key.
 The program `path-to-my-generator` must output the encryption on standard output and exit.
-The encryption keyfile must contain 32 bytes of random data.
+The encryption keyfile must contain 32 bytes of data.